 - At both levels, students must acquire their current Mathematics teacher’s recommendation for their chosen Mathematics study.

 Students’ attendance should be 100%.
 Students and parents will be notified in writing or by phone if students’ attendance is below 100% and absences are unapproved.

 Contact will be: Year Level Co-ordinators will notify when unapproved absences exceed three days.
 Extreme attendance problems will necessitate the establishment of an attendance support group (ASG) consisting of Year Level Co-ordinator, Assistant Principal and Student Wellbeing Co-ordinators who will meet with the student, parent(s) and guardian(s) to develop strategies for overcoming the problem.
 Students will be invited to engage in a contract of commitment to regular attendance.

 In order to avoid unnecessarily inflated absence recording, students are required to attend morning Home Group assembly and attend scheduled classes.
 They should bring a note on return to school.

 VCE Attendance Policy

 Attendance at school and at all timetabled classes is compulsory.
 100% attendance is required unless for legitimate reasons – illness, hardship or accident where students must provide written evidence to the Home Group teacher immediately upon return to school.
 If a student has more than 3 unapproved absences or 10 approved absences in any study, they may receive N for that unit.

-If late to school, students must sign the Late Book in the VCE Office to ensure their presence is recorded.
+If late to school, students must sign n, at the VCE Office to ensure their presence is recorded.